Anteris-Dev/form-request/README.md

     #[Validation('required|string|max:255')]
     public string $last_name;

     // This property is still required because it is not nullable.
-    #[Validation('string', 'max:255')]
+    // This property will also be validated as a string since it has that type.
+    #[Validation('max:255')]
     public string $email;
 }
 ```